Twins vs. Tigers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-4) will take the mound for the Twins, his 16th start of the season.
+- The Twins' Bailey Ober (4-4) will make his 12th start of the season.

-- He has earned a quality start eight times in 15 starts this season.

-- Lopez will look to finish five or more innings for the seventh start in a row.
+- Ober will look to finish five or more innings for the 12th start in a row.

-- He has finished one appearance without allowing an earned run in 15 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 11 chances this season.

 |Opponent